frannyfx/panorama/README.md

 ## ⚙️ Compiling
 You should build the frontend component first, as the script will also transfer the necessary files to the compilation directory.

-It's worth noting that these instructions assume a Unix ( macOS/ 🐧 Linux) environment, so your mileage may vary.
+It's worth noting that these instructions assume a  macOS or 🐧 Linux environment, so your mileage may vary.

 ### Frontend
 To compile the frontend using Webpack, which will also take care of compiling the TypeScript code, simply run: